kairosdb/metrics4j/README.md

 ###### Overrides

-Just a quick note on overriding values using Hocon.
-Lets say in the above example I want to configure the reset option of myCounter using configuration management.
-If I use the metrics4j.properties file I can do this in one of two ways.
+Besides passing system properties or environment variables as mentioned above you can override values using Hocon.
+Let's say in the above example you want to configure the reset option of myCounter using configuration management.
+If you use the metrics4j.properties file you can do this in one of two ways.

 Override

-In this case I replace the value using the .properties like so
+In this case you replace the value using the .properties like so
 ```properties
 metrics4j.collectors.myCounter.rest=false
 ```

 Substitution

-In the .conf file I replace the value of rest with ${reset-option} and then my .properties file looks like this
+In the .conf file you replace the value of rest with ${reset-option} and then your .properties file looks like this
 ```properties
 reset-option=false